gdbooks/3DCollisions/Chapter1/aabb.md

-#WIP - This section is being worked on

 #AABB - Axis Aligned Bounding Box

 An AABB (Axis Aligned Bounding Box) is a 3D box.
 It's width / height / depth don't have to be equal, but the width is always aligned to the X axis, the height to the Y axis and depth to the Z axis.
 That is to say, this box can't be rotated.